fonttools/fontbakery/README.md

     fontbakery check-ttf --verbose *.ttf --ghm

+### FontBakery web Dashboard

+There is a web dashboard that is used for monitoring the check-results of the full Google Fonts collection (or possibly other collections of font families).
+This tool was initialy developed in this repository, but later it was split out into its own git repo, now available at: https://github.com/googlefonts/fontbakery-dashboard

 ### Automated testing of all Google Fonts

 If you need to generate a list of all issues in the Google Fonts, you have to have a full checkout of the Google Fonts git repo, and then you can run: